Gadzarts: Classes

 For instance, students who entered the school in 1997, in Cluny are member of the Cluny 1997 or Cl 197 class.
 197 is used instead of 97 to disambiguate from the 1897 class.

 There have not been any classes from the Paris centre since the late 1940s.

 Classes usually create an association to organise the students when they leave school.
 Some classes also choose an association name that differs from their usual designation.

 Finally, all the classes of the same year, in all centres, are given a unique name by the Alumni Society.
 For instance, the 1982 classes have been given the name "Louis Delâge".

+In 1964, Nicole Laroche became the first woman Gadzart, and her Zag uniform was designed for her by designer Jacques Esterel, himself an earlier graduate (Cl.
+35).

-To see the list of the famous Gadzarts see :
+To see the list of the famous Gadzarts see: